guardrailsio/awesome-java-security/README.md

 # Contributing

 Found an awesome project, package, article, or another type of resources related to Java Security?
-Send a pull request!
+Open a pull request!
 Just follow the [guidelines](/CONTRIBUTING.md).
 Thank you!

 ---